ceramicnetwork/js-dag-jose/README.md

 ```

 #### Encrypt and decrypt using other jose library
 The `did-jwt` library only supports `x25519` key exchange and `XChacha20Poly1305`.
-If you want to use the `dag-jose` codec with other algorithms you can encrypt another library and put the resulting JWE into the dag.
+If you want to use the `dag-jose` codec with other less secure algorithms you can encrypt another library and put the resulting JWE into the dag.
 Below is an example using the [jose](https://github.com/panva/jose/) library.

 ```js
 const jwk = jose.JWK.generateSync('oct', 256)